Last Updated on 17 January 2026 by Cycloscope

 Podkarpackie region

-Here is the so-called “Wooden Architecture Route” where you will see more than 100 wooden buildings and 6 churches, also in wood, declared World Heritage by UNESCO.
+Here is the so-called “Wooden Architecture Route” where you will see more than 100 wooden buildings and six churches, also in wood, declared World Heritage by UNESCO.

-These are the churches of Blizno, Haczow, Chotyniec, Radruż, Smolnik and Turzańskil.
-The capital of the region is the city of Rzeszów, where you can visit the castle and the underground path of the city, the Rzeszowskie Piwnice.
+These are the churches of Blizno, Haczow, Chotyniec, Radruż, Smolnik, and Turzańskil.
+The capital of the region is Rzeszów, where you can visit the castle and the underground city, the Rzeszowskie Piwnice.

 Podlaskie region

-It is the region that borders Belarus, the capital is the city of Białystok, a city of new development with a nice central square but nothing interesting.
+It is the region that borders Belarus, the capital is the city of Białystok, a city of new development with a lovely central square, but nothing interesting.

-Not far from Białystok, about forty kilometers, is the village of Tykocin, one of the oldest settlements in the region.
+Not far from Białystok, about forty kilometers away, is the village of Tykocin, one of the oldest settlements in the region.
 At the beginning of the Second World War, it was inhabited by about 2,000 Jewish inhabitants who were deported en masse to the nearby forest and killed in 1941.

 Region of Świętokrzyskie

-The capital is the city of Kielce, famous for the statue of Miles Davis.
-The region is famous for its 4 geological reserves with petrified seabeds, fossils, and, of course, dinosaurs.
+The capital is Kielce, famous for its statue of Miles Davis.
+The region is renowned for its four geological reserves with petrified seabeds, fossils, and, of course, dinosaurs.

-If you are interested you can visit the Jurassic Park of Baltowa.
-Then there are beautiful caves, the most beautiful of which is probably that of Raj, and the oldest oak in the country, almost 700 years old, Bartek in Zagnansk.
+If you are interested, you can visit the Jurassic Park of Baltowa.
+Then there are beautiful caves, the most beautiful of which is probably Raj’s, and the oldest oak in the country, almost 700 years old, in Bartek in Zagnansk.

 Region of Warmian-Masurian

-The capital is the city of Olsztyn.
-This region is called the Land of the Thousand Lakes, the landscape is dotted with many water bodies and the presence of numerous SPAs.
+The capital is Olsztyn.
+This region is called the Land of the Thousand Lakes, and its landscape is dotted with many water bodies and numerous SPAs.

 Frequented by water sports enthusiasts, this area of Poland is one of the favorite places for canoe lovers, even those less experienced.